vijay-krishnamoorthy/django-application/README.md

 ## Acknowledgments

 * This project is still under development
-* Pull requests if you want work on
+* Pull requests are always welcomed if you want work on